Recent theoretical advances in decentralized distributed convex optimization: Convex Problems with Affine Constraints

 which has $m$ times bigger statistical term under the maximum than in \eqref{eq:paralel_opt_oracle_per_node}.
 What is more, recently it was shown that there exists such a decentralized distributed method that requires

-stochastic gradient oracle calls per node \cite{olshevsky2019asymptotic,olshevsky2019non}, but it is not optimal in terms of the number of communications.
-Moreover, there is a hypothesis \cite{dvinskikh2019decentralized} that in the smooth case the bounds from Tables~\ref{tab:deterministic_bounds_primal}~and~\ref{tab:stochastic_bounds_primal} (rows 2 and 3) are not optimal in terms of the number of oracle calls per node and optimal ones can be found in Table~\ref{T:stoch_prima_oracle}.
+stochastic gradient oracle calls per node \cite{olshevsky2019asymptotic,olshevsky2019non}, but it is not optimal in terms of the number of communications. \ar{Recently a stochastic optimization method with consensus subroutine for time-varying graphs requiring $\tilde O\left(\sigma^2/(n\mu\eps)\right)$ oracle calls and $\tilde O\left(\sqrt{{L}/{\mu}}\chi\right)$ communications was proposed in \cite{rogozin2021accelerated}.
+The results of \cite{rogozin2021accelerated} can be easily extended to $\tilde O(\sqrt{{L}/{\mu}}\sqrt\chi)$ communication complexity in the time-static case via employing accelerated consensus with Chebyshev acceleration.} Moreover, there is a hypothesis \cite{dvinskikh2019decentralized} that in the smooth case the bounds from Tables~\ref{tab:deterministic_bounds_primal}~and~\ref{tab:stochastic_bounds_primal} (rows 2 and 3) are not optimal in terms of the number of oracle calls per node and optimal ones can be found in Table~\ref{T:stoch_prima_oracle}.